 Armed Forces families face unique challenges and so it is important that we provide services that address their specific needs.
 These services address a variety of unique welfare needs and issues experienced by military families:

-- A mentoring service for wounded, injured and sick serving personnel returning to civilian life
+- A mentoring service for service leavers and their families returning to civilian life

 - The Military Wives Choirs Foundation that brings Forces women together through singing.